tldr-pages/tldr/pages/common/iconv.md

 > Converts text from one encoding to another.

-- Convert file and print to stdout:
+- Convert file to a specific encoding, and print to stdout:

 `iconv -f {{from_encoding}} -t {{to_encoding}} {{input_file}}`

-- Convert file to current locale:
+- Convert file to the current locale's encoding, and output to a file:

 `iconv -f {{from_encoding}} {{input_file}} > {{output_file}}`